islandoftex/arara/website/content/news/2026-03-07-arara-maintenance.md

-contributed a few “social elements” to their spare time slots so we enjoy working on other projects and aspects related to the Island of TeX where the effort-impact ratio or even the development fun is more prominent than in making changes to arara that are basically unncessary for now.
+contributed a few “social elements” to their spare time slots so we enjoy working on other projects and aspects related to the Island of TeX where the effort-impact ratio or even the development fun is more prominent than in making changes to arara that are basically unnecessary for now.

 However, we are still listening to feedback.
 If you are lacking a new rule or want to contribute a new rule upstream, go for it, we definitely appreciate it.